tbvanderwoude/ridsans/docs/reduction-overview.md

 Transmission measurements are for the purpose of determining the total fraction of beam intensity that is transmitted.
 This makes it possible to derive $I(q)$ in true units, as this scales the integral of $I(q)$.

 ROI stands for region of interest

+There are three types of measurements: scattering, transmission and direct.
+Direct gives the reference beam intensity in the absence of any sample/can so typically the same tranmission is used for both (i.e. in ISIS SANS reduction).